socialalgorithms/socialalgorithms.github.io/assignment2_bluesky.markdown

 Include brief responses to these questions in your report:

 1. What are the key limitations of inferring gender from first names?
-Consider: international names, nicknames, organizational accounts, non-binary individuals, names that have shifted gender associations over time.

 2. We focused on gender homophily.
 What other forms of homophily might be interesting to study on Bluesky (e.g., geographic, topical, temporal), and how would you operationalize them?